 If you are overweight or obese and have a voracious appetite for junk foods, what would you think if I said you were no different than the junkie down on the corner looking to score a rock of crack cocaine?

-Would that piss you off?
+Would that make you angry?

 If so, why does this make you angry, because you see yourself as better than a junkie?

 Did my opening words get your attention?
 I sure hope so because our society has a humongous problem with junk foods and obesity.
 That craving you and I can get for sugar laden foods is an addiction no matter how you look at it.
 Let me ask;